List of Peep Show characters: Mark Corrigan

-Mark Corrigan (played by David Mitchell) is the miserly, vindictive owner of the flat (in Apollo House) that he shares with Jeremy.
+Mark Corrigan (portrayed by David Mitchell) is the miserly, vindictive owner of the flat (in Apollo House) that he shares with Jeremy.
 Mark is portrayed to be responsible, articulate (both in his inner thoughts and his outer speech) and intelligent, at least compared with most of the other characters.
 He is also pessimistic, unhappy and socially and sexually awkward.
 He had a miserable upbringing, and is terrified of his father, who is gruff and difficult.
 Not much is known of Mark's parents, except that they have remained married despite various marital issues (including infidelity and the fallout from when Mark's father's British Aerospace shares collapsed).
 Their awkward marriage may be the cause of Mark's own struggles with women, warping his understanding of what a healthy and transparent relationship should look like.
 Mark is a graduate in Business Studies from the fictional Dartmouth University, where he met Jeremy.
 He passed 7 GCSEs, and he has a love of history, especially ancient history—which he originally wanted to study at university, before being pressured by his parents into reading business studies instead.
 He often makes references to history, including Nazi Germany and the Second World War, in relation to events that happen in his day-to-day life.

 Mark is convinced that Jeremy's laziness, lack of logical rigour and indifference towards cultural pursuits are markers of low intellect, but often looks to him for social guidance.
 Mark is plagued by paranoia as to how others perceive him, and by doubts over whether his actions are normal.
 In spite of his thoughtful and sensible exterior and his tendency to act as the moral centre of his surroundings, he has frequent bouts of selfishness, schadenfreude and impulsive behaviour.
 He loathes many aspects of modern culture, such as drug use and openness of sexuality; he often simply endures activities that others around him enjoy, viewing them as "the price you pay to avoid loneliness".
 Despite this, he has a chronic fear of loneliness throughout the show, and continuously perseveres with doomed and irrationally motivated romantic relationships as a result.